Here, we will explain the various availabilities of species.

 One file in the Archives reveals information about the Yewefoh.
 You read carefully to learn about this creature and obtain more knowledge about the mysterious species of Ark.

-Currently available at the Asteroid.
+Previously available at the Asteroid.

 Yewefoh eggs are incredibly elusive, not just because of how few of them are on Ark, but because of their ability to bend light.
 The plasma coating on this egg is sleek and glassy, and can refract light in ways that make it look nearly invisible if positioned correctly.
 The meteorite fragment inside this plasma coat appears to be sentient and can roll the egg from inside to adjust the lighting to avoid being sighted.